– A critical step in the home buying and selling process.

 A Home Inspection is a non-invasive, visual examination to assist you in evaluating the overall condition of the home.
 My goal is to identify issues that may have an adverse impact on the value of the property or involves an unreasonable risk to you and your family.
 It is not an appraisal, warranty or recommendation to buy or not to buy but it removes one more worry as you make one of the largest investments in your life.

 In both new construction and older homes, the best way to determine the strengths and weaknesses of a property is to have a professional home inspection.
 Even new construction, spec homes and flipped houses while appearing complete can have numerous issues which if not addressed before closing, become your financial responsibility.
-As a licenced home inspector, I am specifically trained to identify problem areas that may have been overlooked by the homeowner or builder and identify what will require immediate attention.
+As a certified home inspector, I am specifically trained to identify problem areas that may have been overlooked by the homeowner or builder and identify what will require immediate attention.

 Pre-Listing Inspection (Sellers Inspection)